bigladder/btwxt/docs/discussion.md

 \end{align*}
 ```

 Notice that sum of these coefficients is unity, ensuring that the interpolation returns a weighted average of the neighboring function values.
-We therefore refer to these coefficients as *weights*, or *weight factors*.
+We therefore refer to these coefficients as *weights*, or *weighting_factors*.
 The linearly interpolated function $f(\mu)$ consists of a train of straight-line segments connecting each pair of neighboring points.
 <p align="center">
     <img width="60%" src="./figs/fig_1D_linear.png">
 </p>